Sample roll-out

 The Yeet keno mechanic is the canonical Keno.
 The fairness layer (HMAC-SHA256 derivation of the 10-ball draw without replacement) is identical to the reference Stake Keno implementation.
 The fairness reproduction routine works the same way.

-HMAC-verified routine for Yeet Keno
+HMAC-tested routine for Yeet Keno

 - Open the Yeet Keno fairness panel.
 Capture the published server-seed hash before placing a round.